christinew7/61040-portfolio/assignments/assignment1.md

 - Nutritionists/Dietitions: professionals that guide meal planning and dietary choices.
 They could use organized recipes to help clients plan meals and easily share the ones they enjoy.

 **Learning a New Language: Vocabulary Retention**
 - Student: user that engages with the app and actively learns the vocabulary.
+They are directly affected because they are learning new vocabulary.
-- Teacher: anyone that introduces a new vocabulary word
+- Teacher: anyone that introduces a new vocabulary word.
+Teachers can save time on helping students retain vocabulary in the classroom with these retention tools.
-- Peer: people who would share and collaborate with the set **work on this**
+- Peer: people who would share and collaborate with the set.
+Peers can offer more vocabulary and sentence examples.
+By teaching/mentoring each other, peers also have the opportunity to reinforce their own learning.

 ## Evidence